 Accounting Policy 3(b)(x) and Note 8 and 9 Impairment of financial instruments: determination of inputs into the ECL measurement model.
-Accounting Policy 3(b)(iv) and Note 5 Measurement of the fair value of financial instruments with significant unobservable inputs.
-Accounting Policy 3(j) and Note 14 Measurement of defined benefit obligations: key actuarial assumptions
+Note 5 (a) Measurement of the fair value of financial instruments with significant unobservable inputs.
+Accounting Policy 3(g) and Note 14 Measurement of defined benefit obligations: key actuarial assumptions